acmdas/das_fieldstones/morefieldstones2017.md

 ## Thought out thought
 Sun, 03 Sep 2017

 "PHILOSOPHY is merely thought that has been thought out.
 It is often a great bore.
 But man has no alternative, except between being influenced by thought that has been thought out and being influenced by thought that has not been thought out.
 The latter is what we commonly call culture and enlightenment today."&mdash;G.K.
-Chesterton: <em>The Revival of Philosophy&mdash;Why?</em>
+Chesterton: *The Revival of Philosophy&mdash;Why?*

 ## Truth and Error
 Fri, 08 Sep 2017